seroanlph/BinnedFit/README.md

-# BinnedFit
+# FitWrapper
-A small library for binned likelihood/chi-square fitting, so that I don't have to implement everything everytime from scratch again
+A small library for (un-)binned likelihood/chi-square fitting, so that I don't have to implement everything everytime from scratch again